tijshuisman/junos-firmware-upgrade/README.md

 # Features

+* Steps in the firmware upgrade process are seperated in several scripts.
+This way the pushing of the firmware files and the installation can be done in advance
 * Tested on various EX non-chassis switches (EX2300/EX3400/EX4100/EX4200/EX4600)
-* Steps in the firmware upgrade process are seperated in different scripts.
-This way the pushing of the firmware files and the installation can be done in advance
+* By default the scripts will execute on 10 switches in parallel

 # Usage

+The scripts are tested on Linux and Mac OS.

 ## Inventory